UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-Creater2036/README.md

 Both functions are designed to preprocess protein sequences, enabling efficient model training and data analysis for bioinformatics tasks.

 ## Scope of Work
-For this final project, I developed two functions aimed at simplifying the preprocessing of protein data for large language models, the jupyter notebook for showing how the full process of creating the model works, and a Lora_model that contains the resulting model, along with another function that uses the model to produce answers to amino acid inputs:
+For this final project, I developed two functions aimed at simplifying the preprocessing of protein data for large language models, the jupyter notebook for showing how the full process of creating the model works, and a Lora_model that contains the resulting model along with another function that uses the model to produce answers to amino acid inputs:
 1. **Cleaner**: This function processes protein data, converting it into a format that LLMs can understand.
 The function takes a dataset and cleans it by removing unnecessary information while structuring it as a dialogue between a user and a model.

 2. **Formatter_LLM**: This function updates the tokenizer to treat individual amino acids as distinct tokens.
 This is crucial for improving how protein sequences are tokenized, ensuring that each amino acid is processed correctly by the model.